 How to manually spoof your location

-If you’re just setting up Firefox or Chrome, as part of the setup process, you’ll be asked if you want to allow location services.
+If you’re just setting up Firefox or Chrome, you’ll be asked if you want to allow location services as part of the setup process.
 You can simply deny this request, and for Firefox, you can skip the first set of instructions below.

-But chances are you’re doing this after initial setup.
-In this case, you’ll need to turn the geolocation services off manually.
-Plus, it doesn’t help with actually changing your location, so you’ll need to do that manually too.
+But chances are you’ll do this after the initial setup.
+In this case, you’ll need to manually turn the geolocation services off.
+Plus, it doesn’t help changing your location, so you’ll need to do that manually, too.

 Manually change your location in Firefox